-It isn’t uncommon for marketers to believe a content calendar and editorial calendar are interchangeable phrases.
+It isn’t uncommon for marketers to believe a content calendar and an editorial calendar are interchangeable phrases.
 However, they each serve a different purpose within your content strategy.

 Differences Between a Content Calendar and Editorial Calendar